CodeScop/Oge-Mai-Field-Guide/mamaquests.md

 ## Mama Tree Sidequests

-LAST UPDATED 11 FEB 2020
+LAST UPDATED 19 JUN 2020

 A lot of these are available from the beginning.
 If there's an asterisk, it unlocked in the process of going through this region.